 Flies transmit diseases including anthrax, brucellosis and tuberculosis, as well as Staphylococcus and Streptococcus mastitis infections.

-On average 1 adult cow can produce up to 148 lbs of manure providing a perfect breeding ground for flies.
+On average, 1 adult cow can produce up to 148 lbs of manure a day - providing a perfect breeding ground for flies.

-Horn flies take up to 40 blood meals per day causing irritation and affecting cattle comfort.
+Horn flies take up to 40 blood meals per day, causing irritation and cattle discomfort.

 Horn flies are a known vector for the bacteria that causes beef mastitis, a disease that could have a direct effect on calf weaning weights.